ramazancetinkaya/mysql-backup/README.md

 1) Composer

-- You can install the Logger library via Composer.
+- You can install the library via Composer.
 Run the following command:

 ```bash
 composer require ramazancetinkaya/mysql-backup